 As a genuine supporter of independent businesses, I tend to look for shops that use and abuse creativity to present their products.
 Browsing the Internet can be a good way of finding those unique shops and services.

-That was my experience with Pennychoo, an online shop that sells vintage-inspired greeting cards made, with truly passion, by Sue Lee, an experienced graphic designer and illustrator based in South West London.
+That was my experience with Pennychoo, an online shop that sells vintage-inspired greeting cards made, with true passion, by Sue Lee, an experienced graphic designer, and illustrator based in South West London.

-Pennychoo is an example of successful e-commerce business that is also focused in high quality customer service.
+Pennychoo is an example of a successful e-commerce business that is also focused on high-quality customer service.
 That was how I felt when I approached Sue Lee in my first purchase and that was just confirmed in this great interview with her.

 MT: How and when did you start to be interested in illustration?